Hire The Law Firm That Keeps

 She called our firm.

-We investigated the deal, uncovered the markup, and helped her recover every dollar she overpaid — plus damages for the deception.
+We investigated the sale, uncovered the markup, and helped her recover every dollar she overpaid — plus damages for the deception involving the vehicle.

 What You Can Do If You Suspect Auto Loan Interest Rate Fraud